microsoft/msbuild-lab323-declarative-agent/lab/exercise-3-agent-debugging.md

     ```
     -developer on
     ```
+The agent will respond with a success message if everything went well - `Successfully enabled developer mode.`

 - Next to test, send a prompt to interact with the agent like the one below.

    `Find out what Karin is working on.`